-Salmon is one of the most popular fish in America, and for good reason.
-The fish can be readily found all over the country and has a pleasantly fatty texture and a flavor that is robust but not overly fishy.
-Salmon is also extremely versatile.
+Salmon is one of the most popular fishes in America, and for good reason.
+It can be readily found all over the country and has a pleasantly fatty texture and a flavor that's robust but not overly fishy.
+Salmon's also extremely versatile.
 It can be pan-seared, poached, broiled, or served raw.
 Depending on your mood, it can be seasoned with nothing more than salt and pepper or aggressively sauced without getting lost.
+It pairs well with a diverse array of sides.
 To show you what I mean, I've rounded up 15 of our favorite salmon recipes—basic seared fillets, poached salmon with dill-yogurt sauce, salmon burgers, and more.

 If you only learn one salmon-cooking technique, this should be it.
 Pan-searing is an easy way to prepare salmon with tender flesh and crispy skin.
 The key is starting the fish skin-side down and cooking it almost entirely that way—the skin protects the fish from overcooking.